nblumoe/nblumoe.github.com/_posts/2013-04-26-image-analysis-with-clojure-up-and-running-with-opencv.md

 {% highlight clojure %}
 (defn main
   []
-  (load-lib Core Core/NATIVE_LIBRARY_NAME)
+  (clojure.lang.RT/loadLibrary Core/NATIVE_LIBRARY_NAME)
   (reset! face-detections (MatOfRect.))
   (process-and-save-image!))
 {% endhighlight %}

 And finally here is our entry point.
 There is a very important thing
-here: 'load-lib' function is being used to actually load the native library.
-We pass 'Core' as a first parameter to use the same class loader which has been used for that class.
-The second parameter is a constant from Core class which holds the name of the native library.

-You have to load the native libraries before you can work with the Java bindings.
+here: You have to load the native libraries before you can work with the Java bindings.
+The name of the native library is retrieved from the Core class.

 After that we reset face-detections to hold a new instance of 'MatOfRect'.
 We could only do that after loading the native libraries,